Comcast/connvitals-monitor/README.md

 * `json` - can be set to any integer or 0 (zero), _or_ one of the Python boolean constants: `True` and `False`.
 If this value is any non-zero integer or `True`, then the output of this host's statistics will be in JSON format rather than the plain-text format.
 Default: `False`
 * `timestamp` - can be set to any integer or 0 (zero), _or_ one of the Python boolean constants: `True` and `False`.
 If this value is any non-zero integer or `True`, then the outputs of this hosts's statistics will always contain timestamps indicating the time at which printing occurs.
 Default: `True`

 Configuration options can appear in any order and can be separated by any amount/kind of whitespace except for line terminators (Line Feed, Carriage Return, Form Feed etc.).
 However, the same option _cannot_ be specified multiple times on the same line, even if it always appears with the same value.
+Furthermore, there must be no space on either side of the `=` assigning a value to a config variable.

 ### Output Format